 Notice here we have an idm_key appended to the URL, if we wish to use IdP initiated SSO then this idm_key is passed as the RelayState in the SAML request which in PingFederate is set on the IDP initiated URL as the TargetResource parameter.
 This means that the IdP initiated URL for Qualys would become:

-Take advantage of ProofID’s in-house Ping Identity technical knowledge and expertise.
-Sign up to the blog and receive the latest technical content.
+Take advantage of ProofID’s in-house Ping Identity technical knowledge and expertise and contact us.